secretstartups/handbook/culture/inclusion/building-diversity-and-inclusion/index.html.md

 ### Schedule a Coffee Chat with a Team Member

-Understanding GitLab is fully remote there is an opportunity to get to know team members beyond your geographical location as well as outside of your division.
-This will provide you an opportunity to learn more about other cultures, work divisions, cultivate better global communication and overall continuing to work towards building an inclusive environment.
-Coffee chats are suggested during onboarding but don't need to stop there.
+Understanding GitLab is [fully remote](/company/culture/all-remote/terminology/), there is an opportunity to get to know team members beyond your geographical location as well as outside of your division.
+This provides an opportunity to:

+- learn more about other cultures and work divisions
+- cultivate better global communication
+- make progress toward building an inclusive environment

+[Coffee chats](/company/culture/all-remote/informal-communication/#coffee-chats) are suggested during onboarding but you don't need to stop there.
 It is recommended to continue this action whenever you would like to.
-Please take a look at our [GitLab team page](https://about.gitlab.com/company/team/) and feel free to select someone for a coffee chat!
+Please take a look at our [GitLab team page](/company/team/) and feel free to select someone for a coffee chat!

 ### Hold Each Other Accountable